Shared use bay

 - traders permit

-- council dispensation, also known as a essential council worker permits, for up to one hour
+- council dispensation, also known as an essential council worker permit, for up to one hour

 If using a pay and display ticket please ensure it is clearly displayed with details, such as the expiry time, visible from the outside of the vehicle.

-You cannot park in a pay and display bay with a motorcycle.
+You cannot park in a shared use bay with a motorcycle.

 We provide free motorcycle parking throughout the city and you should leave your motorcycle in one of these bays.

-You can park a trike in a pay and display bay.
-Please ensure that you have somewhere secure to display the ticket so that it cannot easily fall off or be taken.
+You can park a trike in a shared use bay and pay for parking using pay and display or PaybyPhone.
+Please ensure if using pay and display that you have somewhere secure to display the ticket so that it cannot easily fall off or be taken.